codecurious-bln/emberginners-workshop/content/steps/step-8.md

 ### Exercise 8a: Loop over an array

 - Open your browser and the developer console
-- Create an array listing a several objects.
+- Create an array listing several objects.
 Each object should define the name of one of your table neighbours, as well as the operating system they're using.
 E.g. if the person  sitting next to you is called Suzie and is using a Mac, create an object as the following:

 ```js
 { name: 'Suzie', os: 'Mac' }